Thursday, October 17, 2024

 The Republican Party is off the rails.
 I never was a Republican (as readers will no doubt recall) but often voted for them.
 As it stands now, I wouldn't vote for a Republican for dogcatcher.
 The TEA Party and then Donald Trump tore the heart out of the conservative movement and replaced it with tribalism (a trend already in progress when I semi-regularly posted here, to my dismay both then and now) and a reactionary instinct akin to the very ideologies I dedicated my political life to opposing throughout my young adulthood.
 In short, I look at the Republican Party today and I see the beginnings of fascism.

-This is a serious charge, and I make it in unmost seriousness.
+This is a serious charge, and I make it in utmost seriousness.
 (I also know that I'm far from the first, and that I used to make fun of people who called us fascists at protest crashes with PW circa 2005.
 I look back and wonder if they maybe had a point, even then.)

 The TEA Party made opposition to the Obama administration dogmatic and reflexive, rather than issues-based, something I noted in my last post.
 It has gotten worse since.
 Donald Trump has been undermining our elections since shortly after his first run, baselessly alleging fraud and attacking election workers and administrators.
 As readers may recall, I was a poll worker myself in the 2008 primary.
 I have served in that capacity (never again as inspector, but several turns as both clerk and judge) many times since, and I can assure the reader of one thing: It is impossible to steal an election at the precinct level.
 We keep constant tally, and their are both Democrats and Republicans in the room, either of whom would scream bloody murder if the others tried to tamper with the votes - and everyone who signs up to work the polls (at least until recently, thanks to Trump) is committed to the democratic process and would do no such thing to begin with.
 Now we're under threat - both physical danger for poll workers because of Trump's lie that we stole the election (I'm in less danger than some because Trump unfortunately won my state, but I feel for election workers in Georgia and Arizona), and in terms of the integrity of future elections, with would-be officials running for positions that oversee elections with an eye towards putting a thumb on the scale next time.
 I solemnly swear I will continue to serve and do my duty to the utmost to ensure that does not happen, but the power of a precinct judge is extremely limited in the face of a crooked Secretary of State, should such a person be elected.